mapninja/QGIS-101/ReadMe.md

 ### Viewing the Attribute Table

+Up to this point we've been mostly concerned with building a new map project.
+Now we'd like to take a peek at some of the data behind the Map Canvas.

 1. Right-click on the **deathAddresses** layer in the **Layers** panel and select **Open Attribute Table**.
 2. Note that you can sort fields, scroll, select by attributes, etc...